Montague Phillips (chemist): Education and qualifications

 Phillips attended the John Roan School, Greenwich.
 At 18 he joined May & Baker, Battersea as a laboratory assistant while taking evening classes at Battersea Polytechnic.
 He graduated with a Bachelor of Science (BSc) degree in Chemistry in 1926.
-In 1942 Phillips was awarded a Doctor of Science (DSc) degree by London University.
+In 1942 he was awarded a Doctor of Science (DSc) degree by London University.

-In addition, Phillips was a Fellow of the Royal Institute of Chemistry (FRIC), Chartered Member of the Institution of Chemical Engineers (MICHemE), Chartered Chemical Engineer, Chartered Engineer (CEng), Fellow of the Royal Society of Medicine (FRSM) and Fellow of the Chemical Society (FCS).
+Phillips was a Fellow of the Royal Institute of Chemistry (FRIC), Chartered Member of the Institution of Chemical Engineers (MICHemE), Chartered Chemical Engineer, Chartered Engineer (CEng), Fellow of the Royal Society of Medicine (FRSM) and Fellow of the Chemical Society (FCS).

 Synthesis of sulphapyridine

-The drug Prontosil was introduced in 1935 by IG Farben, Germany as an antibacterial treatment for streptococci infections.
-Later that year, Daniel Bovet at the Pasteur Institute, Paris determined that sulfanilamide was the active form.
-These were the first of the so-called sulfa drugs and their advent represented a revolution in the treatment of infectious diseases through drug therapy.
+In 1935 IG Farben introduced the prodrug Prontosil as an antibacterial treatment for streptococci infections.
+Later that year, a team working in the laboratory of Ernest Fourneau at the Pasteur Institute in Paris determined that sulphanilamide was the active form of Prontosil.
+These were the first of the so-called sulpha drugs, which represented a revolution in the treatment of infectious diseases through drug therapy.
 Within months, a number of other pharmaceutical companies began efforts to develop their own antimicrobials.

-In early 1936 the UK chemical company May & Baker commenced an extensive search for new sulfanilamide derivatives with useful antimicrobial properties.
-This project was initiated by Arthur Ewins (director of research) and carried out by chemists George Newberry and Montague Phillips.
-Since May & Baker lacked suitable facilities, animal testing was conducted through a collaboration with Lionel Whitby, then a clinical pathologist at the Bland-Sutton Institute of Pathology, Middlesex Hospital in London.
-Between May 1936 and November 1937 around 64 different sulfanilamide compounds were synthesised and evaluated.
+In early 1936 the UK chemical company May & Baker commenced an extensive search for new sulphanilamide derivatives with useful antimicrobial properties.
+This project was initiated by director of research Arthur Ewins and carried out by chemists George Newberry and Montague Phillips.
+Since May & Baker lacked suitable facilities, animal testing was conducted through collaboration with Lionel Whitby, then a clinical pathologist at the Bland-Sutton Institute of Pathology, Middlesex Hospital in London.
+Between May 1936 and November 1937 around 64 different sulphanilamide compounds were synthesised and evaluated.